The iPhone 13 Pro and iPhone 13 Pro Max

 There is no power adapter or EarPods included with the iPhone 13 Pro and 13 Pro Max, and these accessories must be purchased separately.
 They do ship with a USB-C to Lightning cable for charging purposes.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.

 Pricing and Availability

-Pricing on the iPhone 13 Pro starts at $999, while pricing on the iPhone 13 Pro Max starts at $1099, and there were no increases in prices this year.
+Pricing on the iPhone 13 Pro starts at $999, while pricing on the iPhone 13 Pro Max starts at $1099, and there were no increases in prices in 2021.
 Pre-orders for the new iPhone 13 Pro models started on Friday, September 17 at 5:00 a.m.
 Pacific Time and the first devices started arriving to customers on September 24, 2021.
 The iPhone 13 Pro models can be purchased from Apple's online store, Apple retail stores, carriers, and third-party retail stores.

 Reviewers have been largely impressed with the iPhone 13 Pro, and it has received mostly positive reviews.
 Positives include the improved battery life, smaller front notch, and the 120Hz ProMotion display, plus the updated camera system with Macro photography option and the new Cinematic mode.
 On the downside, some reviewers feel that it's more of an iterative update as there are no major design changes or feature improvements.